-The Company is currently the owner of a 51% interest in the Duncan Lake property (the "Duncan Lake Property") and has an option to increase its ownership interest to a 65% interest in the Duncan Lake Property pursuant to an option and joint venture agreement dated May 20, 2008 with Augyva Mining Resources Inc. (TSXV: AUV) ("Augyva").
-Pursuant to the terms of the agreement, Canadian Century may increase its interest in the property to 65% by expending a further \$14 million within five years.
-The Company completed the taking over of the operatorship in July 2011.
+The Company is the owner of a 51% interest in the Duncan Lake Project and has an option to increase its ownership interest to a 65% interest in the Duncan Lake Project pursuant to an option and joint venture agreement dated May 20, 2008 with Augyva.
+Pursuant to the terms of the agreement, the Company may increase its interest in the Duncan Lake Project to 65% by expending a further \$14 million by May 20, 2016.
+The Company completed the taking over of the operatorship of the Duncan Lake Project in July 2011.

-Duncan Lake Property is located at the Western Part of the La Grande Greenstone Belt and hosts iron ore deposits of the Algoma type, hosted by a volcano-sedimentary sequence.
-Duncan Lake Property is directly accessible by road and is located in the James Bay region in the Province of Quebec, 45 km south of Radisson, and covers 5,848 hectares.
+The Duncan Lake Project is located at the Western Part of the La Grande Greenstone Belt and hosts iron ore deposits of the Algoma type, hosted by a volcano-sedimentary sequence.
+Duncan Lake Project is directly accessible by road and is located in the James Bay region in the Province of Quebec, 45 km south of Radisson, and covers 5,848 hectares.
 Local infrastructure, including well maintained roads, is in place nearby.
-Conditions favourable to the development of Duncan Lake include availability of a well trained labour force and abundant power supply.
+Conditions favourable to the development of Duncan Lake Project include availability of a well trained labour force and abundant power supply.

-Duncan Lake Property was discovered in the 1960s, and explored sporadically until 1976.
-In 2005, Augyva initiated field reconnaissance, magnetic field surveys, and grab samples of iron ore occurrences mainly on deposit 1.
-Duncan Lake Property consists of six different deposits identified as deposits 1 to 6.
+Duncan Lake was discovered in the 1960s, and explored sporadically until 1976.
+In 2005, Augyva initiated field reconnaissance, magnetic field surveys, and grab samples of iron ore occurrences mainly on Deposit 1.
+Duncan Lake Project consists of six different deposits identified as Deposits 1 to 6.
 A magnetic field survey was carried out systematically on all deposits, followed by a major drilling campaign consisting of 52 diamond drill holes totalling 10,461 meters, which was initiated in 2008 and completed in 2009.
-The drilling program was carried out on five of the deposits, focusing on deposit 1.
+The drilling program was carried out on five of the deposits, focusing on Deposit 1.
 The objectives of the 2008-2009 drilling program were to validate historical results from boreholes drilled in 1973, to increase the mineral resources on all the deposits, to convert historical mineral resources into NI 43-101 compliant resources and to identify additional potential tonnage.
-A systematic QA/QC program was followed in the sampling method and approach.
+A systematic QA/QC program was followed in the sampling method and approach and analytical procedures.

-In the fall of 2009, Met-Chem Canada Inc. of Montreal, Quebec was retained to prepare an independent NI 43-101 compliant Technical Report on the mineral resources of Duncan Lake Property which was completed and filed on SEDAR in May 11 2011.
+In the fall of 2009, Met-Chem Canada Inc. of Montreal, Quebec was retained to prepare an independent NI 43-101 compliant Technical Report on the mineral resources of Duncan Lake Project which was completed and filed on SEDAR in May 11, 2011.
 This report is also available on our website at www.centuryiron.com.